WHops/triopull-asm/README.md

 # Testrun

-Run a testrun on one de-novo deletion in GIAB which is included with this pipeline.
-FOr your own data, just exchange the interval and bam parameters.
+Run a testrun on one de-novo deletion in GIAB which is included with this pipeline using the following code.
+For your own data, just exchange the interval and bam parameters.

+Note that the bam files must be sorted and indexed (using e.g. samtools index file.bam)

 ```
 snakemake --config interval='chr7:142700000-142900000' \